Des Rocs: Alive tour and A Real Good Person In A Real Bad Place (2021)

 In the spring of 2021, Des Rocs announced the Alive tour and a virtual livestream concert (also called the "Des Rocs Alive Virtual Concert").
 During the live dates of the tour, rock band The Velveteers accompanied the tour as the opening band.
 Kicking off in the fall of 2021, the tour spanned 20+ cities across the United States, ending in the New York City's Bowery Ballroom.
 During the virtual concert, which was the first live playthrough of This is Our Life, Des Rocs culminated with the track "Tick" from his then yet-to-be-announced album.
 The track's lyrics also hinted at the title of the new album, A Real Good Person In A Real Bad Place.

 The album title and tracklist was announced on July 30, 2021, coinciding with the release of the album's first single, "MMC" (Mickey Mouse Club).
 Des Rocs released two more singles before the album's debut: "Imaginary Friends" and "Hanging by a Thread".

-Once In A Lifetime tour and Manic Memories (2022)

-In the spring of 2022, the Once In A Lifetime tour was announced, co-headlining with Canadian rock band The Blue Stones.
-The tour spanned over 20 cities in the continental United States, beginning in Milwaukee, WI and ending in Columbus, OH.
-Openers for the tour included Clay Melton and First In Flight.
-Des Rocs headlining shows were announced after the initial tour announcement in Salt Lake City, UT and Portland, OR, without The Blue Stones, and for the last 3 dates of the tour (St. Louis, MO; Nashville, TN; and Columbus, OH).
-The Blue Stones canceled their sets, leaving Des Rocs as the sole headliner.